Danko-Lab/GLIMPSE2_setup/README.md

 # GLIMPSE2_setup

- Scripts to create a phased reference panel from 1kGP for imputation with GLIMPSE
+ This repo contains a snakemake pipeline to create a phased reference panel from 1kGP for imputation with GLIMPSE2.